Young foals can commonly have crooked legs (either front, hind or both), otherwise known as Angular Limb Deviation or Deformity (ALD).

 - Excessive wearing of the inside (for valgus deviation) or outside (for varus deviation) of the hoof wall

-Your primary care veterinarian may recommend some of the following diagnostic tests:
+Your veterinarian may recommend the following diagnostics:

 - Physical examination (including manipulation of the limbs) of the foal